 Fix: Assassins Creed Odyssey Crashing at Startup and Won’t Launch

-Assassin’s Creed Odyssey is an action role-playing adventure-based open-world video game developed by Ubisoft Quebec and published by Ubisoft in 2018.
-It’s available for Microsoft Windows, PlayStation 4, Xbox and Xbox One, and Nintendo Switch platforms.
-The game has been rated very good on Steam for the PC version, but some unlucky PC players are experiencing issues or errors, like the Assassins Creed Odyssey crashing at startup or not launching.
-So, if you’re also one of them, try following the troubleshooting guide below.
+Assassin’s Creed Odyssey is an action role-playing adventure game developed by Ubisoft Quebec and published by Ubisoft in 2018.
+It is available on multiple platforms, including Microsoft Windows, PlayStation 4, Xbox, Xbox One, and Nintendo Switch.
+The game has received positive ratings on Steam for the PC version; however, some players have encountered issues such as the game crashing at startup or failing to launch.
+If you’re experiencing similar problems, follow the troubleshooting guide below.

 Assassins Creed Odyssey Crashing at Startup, Won't Launch or FPS drops: How to Fix

-1. PC configuration doesn’t meet minimum requirements to play the game.
+1. Your PC configuration may not meet the minimum requirements to run the game.

-5. Overlay apps are running in the background.
+5. Overlay applications may be running in the background.

-6. Windows Firewall or any Antivirus program is blocking the game.
+6. Windows Firewall or any antivirus program might be blocking the game.

 Minimum System Requirements: